Why should you be prepared?

 - Mess kits, paper cups, plates, paper towels and plastic utensils

 New Haven continues to focus not just on safety but on maintaining community style living that is vibrant for our residents by providing daily opportunities for social engagement, exercise, and an enhanced dining program.
 New Haven provides a wide range of benefits from 24/7 care to having the ability to interact with people daily and having a social life.
-New Haven Memory Care serves seniors with Dementia, offering specialized memory care programs where we have seen significant benefits from our residents being able to engage and socialize versus the alternative; being at home alone, isolated and safety at risk during a natural disaster.
+New Haven Dementia Care serves seniors with Dementia, offering specialized dementia care programs where we have seen significant benefits from our residents being able to engage and socialize versus the alternative; being at home alone, isolated and safety at risk during a natural disaster.

 Contact us today with your questions or to discuss our wide range of care options.